pattihis/clone-posts/clone-posts/readme.txt

 == Description ==

-This is a simple plugin that allows you to clone (dupicate) posts, pages and custom post types in WordPress.
+This is a simple plugin that allows you to clone (duplicate) posts, pages and custom post types in WordPress.

+### Features

+* Enable clone feature for Posts, Pages or any Custom Post Type (CPT)
+* Clone single Posts/Pages with one click
+* Clone multiple Posts/pages with Bulk feature
+* Set default Status & Date of cloned Posts/Pages
+* Custom fields (post-metadata) are also copied when duplicating a Post
+* Translations ready
+* Free with lifetime updates
+* Build according to best practices and WordPress coding standards

 [Changelog](http://wordpress.org/extend/plugins/clone-posts/changelog/)